inmanta/inmanta-core/docs/administrators/auth.rst

 SSL
 ---

 This section explain how to setup SSL.
-SSL is not strictly required for authentication but highly recommended.
+SSL is not strictly required for authentication but it is highly recommended.
-Inmanta uses bearer tokens for authorizing users and services.
+Inmanta uses bearer tokens to authorize users and services.
 These tokens should be kept private and are visible in plain-text in the request headers without SSL.

 SSL: server side